 On completing medical school, junior doctors enter a vocational training phase.
-Newly qualified doctors apply for a place on a 2-year Foundation Programme.
+Newly qualified doctors apply for a place on a two-year Foundation Programme.
 This is a bridge between university and specialist training.

 It consists of a series of placements in a variety of healthcare specialities to give you a broad insight into the different areas of medicine and enable you to decide the specific area on which you wish to focus.

-During the F1 year, student only hold provisional registration with the General Medical Council – full registration is granted on completion of the first year.
-During F1, students rotate through 3/4 jobs in different hospital specialities.
+During the first year, students only hold provisional registration with the General Medical Council – full registration is granted on completion of the first year.
+Students rotate through 3/4 jobs in different hospital specialities.

 The GMC specifies that these must include General Medicine and General Surgery (General Practice is not allowed).

-The focus of the F2 year is the assessment and treatment of the acutely ill patient and also encompasses generic skills such as teamwork, time management, communication and IT skills.
+The focus of the second year is the assessment and treatment of the acutely ill patient and also encompasses generic skills such as teamwork, time management, communication and IT skills.

 Achieving your Certificate of Completion of Training (CCT)

-To become a GP you must spend 3 years as a Speciality Registrar; for a hospital speciality, you carry out 6 years of training before qualifying as a Consultant.
+To become a GP you must spend three years as a Speciality Registrar; for a hospital speciality, you carry out six years of training before qualifying as a Consultant.

-The recently proposed Health and Social Care Bill also has implications for training and career paths in medicine so you are advised to keep up-to-date with developments by reading the national press and periodically reviewing the websites below:-
+You are advised to keep up-to-date with changes on training and career paths in medicine by reading the national press and periodically reviewing the websites below:

 Royal Colleges provide education and training to post-graduate medics.